DMikaia/rust-todo-list/README.md

-# A rust todo list
+# A Rust todo list

 This little project is a simple to do list implementation with rust using the command line interface.